jamesbarnett91/distill/README.md

 # distill

-`distill` is a small go program which takes an image and redraws a primitive version using only extremely simplified shape and colour informaion.
+`distill` is a small go program which takes an image and redraws a primitive version using only extremely simplified shape and colour information.
 It's designed to be run against works of art, but any input image can be used.

 <p align="center">
   <img width="425" src="samples/persistence-orig.jpg">